takuya-takeuchi/Demo/Logging/Serilog/01_Basic/README.md

-# Output Request ID
+# Serilog Tutorial

 ## Abstracts

-* Output request id by Serilog
+* Output log to console and file

 ## Requirements